A Practical Guide to Using Gold ETFs to Hedge Against Inflation

 Holding gold ETFs in a tax-advantaged account, such as an IRA, allows gains to grow tax-deferred until withdrawal, providing potential tax savings.

-Investors should also be mindful of the wash sale rule, which disallows tax deductions on losses if the same or a substantially identical security is repurchased within 30 days.
+Investors should also be mindful of the wash sale rule, which disallows tax deductions on losses if the same or substantially identical security is repurchased within 30 days.

 Gifting gold ETFs passes the donor's cost basis to the recipient, influencing future tax outcomes.